firdausa7/my-portfolio/README.md

 # my-portfolio
-web portfolio showcasing my work
+my name is Firdausa salat and this is my web portfolio showcasing my work.
 ## about me
 ### lists of projects i have done
 1. [Hotel English point](https://github.com/firdausa7/hotel-english-point)